xymb-endcrystalme/LinearRegionFileFormatTools/README.md

 Linear compresses a whole region file at once, achieving superior compression ratio.

 It also gets rid of `.mcc` files for chunks bigger than 1MB as it's a stupid, unnecessary kludge.
-The total limit for whole region file is 4GB.
+The total limit for whole region file is 2GB.

 ### Individual compression of chunks:
 The fact that each chunk is stored individually in Anvil means that compression doesn't have the opportunity to "learn" the surrounding data.

 Thus, the compression ratio is extremely small.

-Linear region file solves that problem by writing the whole 32 x 32 (512) chunk region as a single compression stream.
+Linear region file solves that problem by compressing 4x4 chunks as a single compression stream, thus achieving both performance and compression ratio.

 ### zlib vs zstd: